Frequented Asked Questions regarding Professional Development and Teacher Certification.

 How do I report DPPD to renew or advance my teaching certificate?

 You may use DPPD only if you participate in all 30 hours of DPPD during the five (5) years prior to application for renewal.
-Teachers needing to renew a Professional Education teaching certificate this year, and forward, may now submit a form, verified by the employing district, documenting participation in the professional development.
+Teachers needing to renew a Professional Education certificate this year, and forward, may now submit a form, verified by the employing district, documenting participation in the professional development.
 Full credit for DPPD means having participated during each of the 5 days within each of the 5 years of the cycle – in other words 25 full days of participation at a minimum 150 hours.
 It is not acceptable to simply aggregate 150 hours of DPPD, only 30 hours can be counted in any one year.
 Teachers who are unable to provide documentation of the 25 days may use a lesser amount by equating each full day to 6 hours but will need to complete additional work.
-For example, a teacher has only participated in 20 days of DPPD during the time period then the teacher would receive credit for 120 hours which does not fully satisfy the renewal requirements.
+For example, a teacher has only participated in 20 days of DPPD during the time period, then the teacher would receive credit for 120 hours which does not fully satisfy the renewal requirements.
 The teacher would then be required to complete another option.
-In this case the teacher could earn 2 semester credits which equate to 60 additional hours, or 60 additional hours of State Continuing Education Clock Hours (SCECH).
-Please note that the other two options equate to a total of 180 clock hours or 30 additional hours beyond the district provided professional development.
+In this case, the teacher could earn 2 semester credits which equate to 50 additional hours or 30 additional hours of State Continuing Education Clock Hours (SCECHs) to reach a total of 150 hours.
+Please note that the semester credit option equates to a total of 170 clock hours or 20 additional hours beyond the DPPD.

 What about my colleagues who are school psychologists, licensed school counselors, and licensed speech and hearing pathologists?
 Can they use DPPD?